-- Quarterly portfolio Sustainability, Impact and ESG analysis - Annual reporting of proxy voting elections - Annual ESG & Impact Report - Annual carbon intensity reporting (in accordance with TCFD standards)
+- Annual reporting of proxy voting elections

+- Annual ESG & Impact Report

+- Annual carbon intensity reporting (in accordance with TCFD standards)

 Additional reporting is available to clients on request.

 Promotion of Sustainability and ESG Principles

 We believe we have both an opportunity and responsibility to promote more sustainable outcomes within the investment management industry and the economy more broadly.
 Where practical and meaningful, we support organisations with aligned sustainability principles and goals.